UK tech experts · info@vividrepairs.co.uk

 The standout feature here is GDDR7 memory.
 Proper next-gen stuff.
 Combined with 16GB capacity, this card handles 4K gaming with aplomb.
 We pushed it through demanding scenarios like 4K ultra in Alan Wake 2 and ray-traced Cyberpunk 2077, and it maintained playable framerates where previous-gen cards stumbled.

-Despite the “SFF” (Small Form Factor) designation, this isn’t a compromise card.
+Despite the "SFF" (Small Form Factor) designation, this isn't a compromise card.
 The compact triple-fan design fits in smaller cases whilst maintaining excellent thermal performance.
-Our testing showed it running quieter than many full-size competitors, with temperatures peaking at 72°C during stress tests.
+It runs quieter than many full-size competitors, with temperatures peaking at 72°C under stress.

 The RTX 5070 Ti chipset brings Nvidia's latest ray tracing and DLSS 4.0 capabilities.
 Frame generation works brilliantly, often doubling framerates in supported titles.
 For content creators, the improved encoding performance makes this a solid choice beyond just gaming.